phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 Vitamin tests find that you are low on Vitamin D for example.
 The brain uses the most calories of all your body.

 Since your career depends to a quite large extend on the proper function and nutrition of our brain, anything which supports its mechanisms is beneficial to consume.
-This article gives a good primer on brain food and healthy diet: https://healthybrains.org/pillar-nutrition/.
-Be aware though, that this is a recommendation and that there are other contradicting ones out there.
-In combination with your fitness level, it is important though to keep discipline and good habits when it comes to food and snacks.
-To avoid cues, you could just stop buying sweets and snacks, so that they simply become unavailable when you crave them.
+This article gives a good primer on brain food and healthy diet: [https://healthybrains.org/pillar-nutrition/](https://healthybrains.org/pillar-nutrition/).
+TLDR; Eat like the Italians do.
+Be aware though that this topic is highly individual, as you might chose to not eat meat, or have other dietary preferences.
+The gist of it is to eat whatever makes you feel productive and healthy and does not d drag you down and lowers your energy levels.

 * Exercise